Core Concepts

 Live Connections

 Connect a Serial Device directly to a User Terminal for live, interactive access.
-This connection is always active — data from the device appears in the terminal immediately, and you can type commands back to the device in real time.
-No need to press “Start”.
+This connection is always active once the device is attached — data from the device appears in the terminal immediately, and you can type commands back to the device in real time.
+No need to click Run Flow.

 graph LR